nipun24/portfolio/src/content/blog/How-to-send-email-using-CLI/index.md

 ---
-title: How to send email using terminal
+title: Send email from your terminal
 description: Send emails from your terminal without using any external tools, great for testing your SMTP credentials.
 draft: false